-Cleidocranial Dysplasia is a genetically inherited medical condition.
-It is also known as Cleidocranial Dysostosis and Marie- Sainton Disease.
-Another name for the condition is Osteodental Dysplasia.
-It is a rare disorder which affects the skeletal system.
+Cleidocranial dysplasia is a rare disorder that affects the skeletal system.
 The development of the bones and the teeth are affected, although the degree to which they are affected is markedly different in each patient.

-The clavicles may be partially formed or even missing altogether.
-The shoulders of the baby can be brought right up together in the front of the body due to this skeletal abnormality.
+The clavicles of patients with Cleidocranial dysplasia may be partially formed or even missing altogether.
+This can cause the shoulders of the baby to be brought right up together in the front of the body due to this skeletal abnormality.

-The ossification of the fontanelles is delayed.
-This means that the space between the skull bones remains open for a longer time than usual, leaving the child vulnerable to head injuries.
+The ossification of the fontanelles is also delayed in cleidocranial dysplasia patients.
+As a result, the space between the skull bones remains open for a longer time than usual, leaving the child vulnerable to head injuries.

 There is a possibility of a high arched palate or even a cleft palate or cleft lip in a baby suffering from Cleidocranial Dysplasia.

-A wide pelvic joint may be seen.
-There may be delayed growth of the pubic bone and a defect may be seen in the hip wherein the thigh bones are jutting towards the centre of the body.
+A wide pelvic joint may also be seen in this condition.
+Additionally, there may be delayed growth of the pubic bone and a defect may be seen in the hip wherein the thigh bones are jutting towards the center of the body.

-There may be abnormalities in the development of teeth, with some missing, or extra teeth found in the jaw.
-The may be a problem with the enamel development over the teeth as well.
-Teeth may be misaligned and misshaped.
-Cysts maybe found in the gums.
+Cleidocranial dysplasia patients may also exhibit abnormalities in the development of teeth, with some missing, or extra teeth found in the jaw.
+These dental problems may alsio be associated with the development of enamel over the teeth as well.
+Teeth may be misaligned and misshaped, with the potential for cysts to develop within the gums.

-The stature of the patient is often shorter than other family members.
-They have tapered fingers, broad thumbs, flat feet, bow legs or knock knees.
+The stature of the cleidocranial dysplasia patient is often shorter than other family members.
+Additionally, these individuals have tapered fingers, broad thumbs, flat feet, bow legs, or knock knees.
 They may also have scapulae or scoliosis.

-Cleidocranial Dysplasia is inherited in a genetic pattern called autosomal dominant inheritance.
+Cleidocranial Dysplasia is inherited in a genetic pattern known as autosomal dominant inheritance.
 This refers to the point that a single altered gene present in one parent is enough to cause the medical condition in the baby.
-Genetic counselling must be undertaken before attempting a pregnancy for people who are already suffering from the condition.
+Genetic counseling must be undertaken before attempting pregnancy for people who are already suffering from the condition.

 Should both parents have the mutation in their genes, the baby will be born with the condition.
-Should only one parent have the mutation, there is a chance that the baby will inherit a mild case of the disorder, or even escape the inheritance.
-Genetic testing can be done on the fetus, to determine the possibility of inheritance and severity of the condition that the baby will face after birth.
+Comparatively, only one parent with the mutation will also have a chance of having a baby who will inherit a mild case of the disorder, or even escape the inheritance.
+Genetic testing can be done on the fetus to determine the possibility of inheritance and severity of the condition that the baby will face after birth.

-Unfortunately, the gene mutation can also occur spontaneously.
+The gene mutation responsible for cleidocranial dysplasia can also occur spontaneously.
 This refers to the fact that neither parent may be carrying the faulty gene, but the gene of the child may become mutated due to some unidentifiable reason.
-There is no way to avoid a spontaneous genetic mutation.
-Although general precautions must be taken to avoid conditions that can cause genetic mutations.
+There is no way to avoid a spontaneous genetic mutation; however, general precautions must be taken to avoid situations that can cause genetic mutations.